tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

 # Context independence
 - **A system is easier to change if its objects are context-independent: each object has no built-in knowledge about the system.**
 - **The effect of the context-independence rule on a system of objects is to make their relationships explicit, defined separately from the objects themselves.
 This simplifies the objects and manages the relationships**.
+- it' just extract parameters on details.

 # [Dependency Injection](/dependency-injection)
+- this is big topic and it's better to be covered as in separate [summary](/dependency-injection)

 # The sample project - analysis
 - the business rules can be summarized with the following picture